Resident Kitchen Steward Opening

 - Class 5 Canadian driver’s license or its equivalent in good standing

 How to Apply: If you are interested in serving as a Kitchen Steward at Birken Forest Monastery, please fill out our Resident Steward Application.
-Please send a follow up email to email@example.com to confirm we have received your application and include your current resume.
-We are ideally looking to fill this position beginning in mid-April.
+Please send a follow up email to firstname.lastname@example.org to confirm we have received your application and include your current resume.
+We are ideally looking to fill this position in early August.
 All candidates should be able to commit to serve for a minimum period of three months.
 Long term stays are subject to a probationary period and require periodic approvals by the Abbot as well as the other members of the resident community.

 If you have not been to Birken before, you will be invited for a two-week trial visit at the beginning of your steward service to assess mutual suitability.
 We also ask that all candidates read through our GUEST GUIDE to get a sense of daily community life here at the monastery, before applying.
 Please don't hesitate to email us if you have any questions!